Monday, 13 May 2013

 December 2012

 Although I had a fair amount of crying in hospital, there was ten times more laughing.
-It honestly was a lovely, warm and comfortable (except a few tests) experience – I would do it again (a few aspects exempt)!
-Friends would come straight from the airport to tell me all about their holidays abroad (with their luggage!), some came in on Saturday nights with their laptops for a Saturday night at the ‘movies’ date or we’d have a Happy Meal date (heaven!).
-One friend even missed out on a holiday to Amsterdam to spend the weekend with me (GREAT woman).
+It honestly was a lovely, warm and comfortable (except for some tests) experience – I would do it again (a few aspects exempt)!
+Friends would come straight from the airport to tell me all about their holidays abroad (with their luggage in tow straight from the airport to see me!), some came in on Saturday nights with their laptops for a Saturday-night-at-the-‘movies’ date or we’d have a Happy Meal bite together (heaven!).
+One friend even missed out on a holiday to Amsterdam to instead spend the weekend with me (GREAT woman).

 November 2012

-At St George's Hospital, I also was offered tea more often than if I were at a teahouse and the hospital staff loved me so much (don’t laugh – it’s true) they’d give me extra cookies and cuppas for my guests too.
-Due to my lack of short term memory, I would lose my toothbrush constantly and the nurses would give me a brand spanking new one every single time!
-If that was my mum (the mental health registered nurse), she’d tell me to use the bushman’s toothbrush (aka: index finger).
-As expected in hospital, monitors and drips were constantly attached to me, which would raise an alarm to get the attention of the nurses when finished, who weren’t always nearby, so I’d be quite distraught - all alone with an alarm going off - at 4 am.
-Despite such severe short term memory loss, I can recall one nurse not being able to come to my aid promptly, so when they eventually did, I was extremely relieved and they told me the next day, that I mumbled to them, ‘thanks for looking after me’ – I know what you’re thinking; a fiesty Kitty Kat being nice when barely conscious is a surprise to me too.
+At St George's Hospital, I also was offered cups of tea more often than if I were at a teahouse and the hospital staff loved me so much (don’t laugh – it’s true) they’d give me extra cookies + cuppas for my guests too.
+Due to my lack of short-term memory, I would lose my toothbrush constantly and the kind nurses would give me a brand-spanking-new one every single time!
+If that was my mum (the tough mental-health registered nurse), she’d tell me to use the bushman’s toothbrush (aka: index finger) and get over it.
+As expected in hospital, monitors and drips were constantly attached to me, which would raise an alarm to get the attention of the nurses when finished the task, who weren’t always nearby, so I’d be quite distraught - all alone with an alarm going off - at 4 am.
+Despite such severe short-term memory loss, I can recall one nurse not being able to come to my aid promptly, so when they eventually did, I was extremely relieved and they then told me the next day, that I mumbled to them with my eyes still shut, ‘thanks for looking after me’ – I know what you’re thinking; a fiesty Kitty Kat being nice when barely conscious is a surprise to me too.

-Because I had to have an excessive amount of tests, including a daily blood sugar level one where a nurse would first prick my finger to check (which I basically had nightmares about, so gave me a newfound respect for people who require daily needles) and blood tests for whatever they felt like testing that day, I made light of the dismal situation, by insisting the nurses met me half way.
-That 'half way' was to entertain me in the midst of taking my sacred blood by saying in a Dracula-influenced accent 'I want/vant to take your blood'.
+Because I had to have an excessive amount of tests, including a daily blood-sugar-level one where a nurse would first prick my finger to check (which I basically had nightmares about in mere anticipation, so gave me a newfound respect for people who require daily needles) and blood tests for whatever they felt like testing that day, I made light of the dismal situation, by insisting the nurses met me halfway.
+That 'halfway' was to humour me in the midst of taking my sacred blood by saying in a Dracula-influenced accent 'I want/vant to take your blood'.
 One rather coy nurse was unsure, but when he eventually said it, he enjoyed it.
 I swear - he told me (you would too)!
 I’m no medical expert, but I feel it was a far better way to prepare patients for a needle without any jelly beans as a reward like in Australia.

-It may be extremely surprising to hear that hospital can be a nice place, but it honestly was such a lovely, warm experience in London (for 5-6 weeks with short term memory loss, at least).
-The caring staff; the little old senile ladies with hearts of gold; spoons with beautiful fellow patients and mates; dear loved ones constantly visiting (some wonderful ones even came straight from the airport and brought their laptops for movie dates during their weekends) and being spoiled with Happy Meals, Twirls (as well as the hospital's decent meals, cuppas, bickies and puddings!) + entertaining anecdotes from the outside world, all made me feel rather jolly (for the most part).
-When it was a special occasion (i.e.: a little visit to the shops across the road from the hospital with mates or therapists or my birthday, two weeks into the vacation), I’d wear the exact outfit I wore when I had Stroke #2 (all other clothing items whilst in hospital were pyjamas) which made for a kind of Groundhog Day vibe, but Klubbers didn’t care; they simply wanted to be in my company and support their Special K through such a life-changing event (or come to eat my chocolate treats ala Patrick) and I couldn’t have been more humbled and grateful to have such beautiful people in my world.
+It may be extremely surprising to hear that hospital can be a nice place, but it honestly was such a lovely, warm experience in London (for 5-6 weeks with short-term memory loss, at least).
+The caring staff; the little old senile ladies with hearts of gold; spoons with beautiful fellow patients and mates as well; dear loved ones constantly visiting every day (some wonderful ones even came straight from the airport and brought their laptops for movie dates during their weekends) and being spoiled with Happy Meals, Twirls (as well as the hospital's decent meals, cuppas, bickies and puddings!) + entertaining anecdotes from the outside world, all made me feel rather jolly (for the most part).
+When it was a special occasion (i.e.: a little visit to the shops across the road from the hospital with mates or therapists or my birthday, two weeks into the vacation), I’d wear the exact outfit I wore when Stroke #2 struck (all other clothing items whilst in hospital were pyjamas) which made for a kind of Groundhog-Day vibe, but Klubbers didn’t care; they simply wanted to be in my company and support their Special K through such an awful experience (or come to eat my chocolate treats ala Patrick) and I couldn’t have been more humbled and grateful to have such beautiful people in my world.
 Lucky I reciprocated all their hard work and dedication with jokes and Kitty anecdotes.
 Even Steven!

-How most of my (and many dear mates') evenings looked for 1.5 months.
+Above: How most of my (& many dear mates') evenings looked for 1.5 months.

-Above, two friends are helping to create a memory polaroid photo collage of my birthday celebrations to ensure I didn't get upset due to memory loss that no one had celebrated my birthday (that was meant to be living the high life in 'Dam).
+Two friends are helping to create a memory Polaroid-photo collage of my birthday celebrations to ensure I didn't get upset due to short-term memory loss meaning I'd forget that we had just celebrated my birthday (that was meant to be living the high life in 'Dam).

 What innovative, considerate PUMPS!